-With a statue (or a totem pole?) of the Lithuanian bee goddess Austeja in 2018.
+With a statue of the Lithuanian bee goddess Austeja in 2018.

 Im interested in the research artists can produce in various fields of knowledge and the capacity to adapt to various roles in society : an intruder, a buffer, a metamorphosis, a provocateur, a clown, an antennae… .
 Artists can provide non-expertism, which can offer valuable insights.
 Curator Adrienne Goehler writes.
 “We cant leave the world to experts”.
 I find that a relevant notion, as so called experts´ hands might be too tied to political and economic currents and interests.

 During the recent years my artistic work has turned from poetic and meditative video performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
 I want to know the world, mull over matters and create a strange mix of various disciplines, also in the process of making.
-Trained as a visual and media artist, my latest project was an audio guide, without any images.
+Trained as a visual and media artist, one of my projects was an audio guide, without any images.

-Im fascinated by the figures and imagery of natural philosophers and the mentality of the exploration and discovery, without the colonialist agenda.
+I´m fascinated by the figures and imagery of natural philosophers and the mentality of the exploration and discovery, without the colonialist agenda.
 According to Laura Snyder the word scientist has its roots in the combination of the terms artist and natural philosopher, which is fascinating as both scientists and artists indeed study the same thing: the world around them.
-My projects bear titles that resemble educational terminology, they are guides and handbooks to a brave new world.
+My projects bear titles that resemble educational terminology, they are guides and handbooks to an alternative world.

 “Green Matters – Handbook for Algae Gatherers” (2011) was a result of two years exploration in different fields of knowledge, including marine biology, phycology (algae), traditional weaving, sustainability, Baltic sea regional politics and nature preservation.
 The research results - a video handbook and the green algae rug experiments-were shown in a green house at the botanical garden of Turku, and targeted general public.
-The video handbook ended up at girls`science institute in Abu Dhabi and was screened at Natural History Museum (NYC).
 The approach of the project was hands-on, rather than philosophical, which correlated with my idea of exploration.
 The project´s aim was to encourage people to see green algae as our partners and ancestors in life and take action about the Baltic Sea situation.
+The video handbook ended up at girls`science institute in Abu Dhabi and was screened at Natural History Museum (NYC).

-During 2015 I focused on zoos and animal research, while working on Zootopia audio guide at Helsinki zoo artist residency.
+During 2015 I focused on zoos and animal research, while working on Zootopia audio guide at th first Helsinki zoo artist residency.
 I started by writing a short cultural history of the zoos, in order to reach an understanding of the current context of the zoo world, then interviewed the zoo staff and took part to workshops for zoo keepers.
 I also read scientific studies and publications about the latest discoveries in animal behaviour.
 The result was an alternative audio guide which offers the inside stories, which cant be known just by twitching animals in their corrals.
 Once again I dwelved into different knowledge fields: cultural history, zoology, zoo world, animal research, animal ethics, ... and produced content, which was news to most of the zoo keepers as well.
 Zootopia encouraged the public to realize that even the most familiar animals live in a fascinating world unknown to most, due to slow change in societal values and agnotology.
-It is all about looking at them and the zoo structure from a different viewpoint - with the artist´s googles on.